 About the Middle East Studies Programme

 The responsibility for the graduate study of the Modern Middle Eastern at Oxford University is divided into three parts.
 Firstly, OSGA oversees the main teaching programme for the one-year MSc degree, the two-year MPhil and the supervision of doctoral research.
 Secondly, the Oriental Institute shares the thematic teaching load of the Middle East with OSGA, and faculty members attached to each Division teach across the Modern Middle East degree programmes.
 Thirdly, the Middle East Centre of St. Antony’s College, has a close relationship with both OSGA and Oriental Studies and coordinates general activities related to the Modern Middle East.
-These include contributing to the organisation of teaching programmes, and running a regular inter-disciplinary seminar series which includes historical, political, economic, cultural, and social themes.
-The combined efforts of all three parts makes for a rewarding intellectual collaboration in Middle Eastern teaching and research across the social sciences.
+These include contributing to the organisation of teaching programmes and running a regular interdisciplinary seminar series which includes historical, political, economic, cultural, and social themes.
+The combined efforts of all three parts make for a rewarding intellectual collaboration in Middle Eastern teaching and research across the social sciences.

 In October 2018, OSGA will welcome its first intake of 8 students onto the newly introduced one-year MSc in Modern Middle Eastern Studies, which will match the one-year MSc degrees already offered in OSGA’s other regional units.
 It will also be only the second year that DPhils in ‘Area Studies’ will have been provided through OSGA, and the first year that a dedicated Modern Middle Eastern cohort has been incorporated into OSGA’s DPhil programme.

-In 2014, the Sasakawa Peace Foundation (SPF) began a funded Fellowship Programme in conjunction with OSGA’s Middle East faculty, under the supervision of Professor Philip Robins, to develop an inter-disciplinary collaborative research agenda for postdoctoral research.
+In 2014, the Sasakawa Peace Foundation (SPF) began a funded Fellowship Programme in conjunction with OSGA’s Middle East faculty, under the supervision of Professor Philip Robins (former Director of the MES Programme), to develop an inter-disciplinary collaborative research agenda for postdoctoral research.
 This agenda, which focusses on 'Minorities, Sectarianism and Civil Society' has to date seen 7 Fellows appointed to look at diverse areas of inquiry and has brought together scholars and practitioners to further understand the challenges faced by ‘minorities’ and civil society in the face of major upheavals and transformations in the Middle East.
 These have included: gender politics in Iran and Turkey, the role of faith-based charity organisations in the Middle East, the construction of Coptic Christian identity in colonial Egypt, and the Alevi movement in Turkey.
 The most recent activities of fellows have involved a panel at the Middle East Studies Association annual conference entitled ‘Limitations and Opportunities of Religious Activism in the Middle East’; a one-day workshop held at St Antony’s College on ‘Ethno-religious ‘Minorities’ and Mobilisation in the Middle East’; and a three-day international conference entitled ‘Rethinking Nationalism, Sectarianism and Ethno-Religious Mobilisation in the Middle East’ that brought together 37 speakers from 11 different countries in panels chaired by 10 leading experts on Islam and the Middle East.
 The results of the conference will be published in a forthcoming edited volume and as a journal special issue.